-- In FY 2025, residential customers include 107,491 accounts that comprise of 15.6 percent of the total operating revenues.
+- In FY 2024, residential customers include 107,231 accounts that comprise of 15.9 percent of the total operating revenues.
 Given the large number of individual account holders who are in residential, it is unlikely that any one customer will have a major impact on the DC Water cash receipts. - Multi-family customers house 4 or more units within one building with a master meter.
-In FY 2025, there are 8,785 accounts that comprise of 17.6 percent of the total operating revenues. - The commercial group of customers includes a number of nationally recognized universities and regional hospitals, national associations, lobbying firms, major law firms and hotels.
-This group has 9,011 accounts and will comprise of 24.4 percent of the projected FY 2025 operating revenues.
-In FY 2026, they will comprise of 24.6 percent of the fiscal year operating revenue.
+In FY 2024, there are 8,688 accounts that comprise of 17.5 percent of the total operating revenues.

+The commercial group of customers includes a number of nationally recognized universities and regional hospitals, national associations, lobbying firms, major law firms and hotels.
+This group has 9,051 accounts and will comprise of 24.0 percent of the projected FY 2024 operating revenues.
+In FY 2025 also, they will comprise of 24.0 percent of the fiscal year operating revenue.

-FY 2025 projections for Residential, Multi-Family and Commercial customers reflect an increase of \$15.7 million, or 3.0 percent from FY 2024 due primarily to proposed retail rate increase of 8.0 percent (combined water and sewer volumetric rates) and a decrease of \$0.63 monthly ERU fee for the Clean Rivers IAC.
-For FY 2026, the revenue increase is projected at \$38.5 million or 7.0 percent over FY 2025 due to the projected rate increase of 6.0 percent and an increase of \$3.00 monthly ERU for CRIAC.
-The revenue projections assume a 1.0 percent retail water consumption decline in FY 2025 over FY 2024 actual.
-However, for Commercial category, consumption in FY 2025 is assumed to decline by 0.4 percent as compared to FY 2021 projected consumption.
-In FY 2026 and onwards, one percent decrease in consumption has been assumed due to conservation.
+FY 2025 projections for Residential, Multi-Family and Commercial customers reflect an increase of \$23.2 million, or 4.5 percent from FY 2024 due primarily to proposed retail rate increase of 8.0 percent (combined water and sewer volumetric rates) and a decrease of \$0.63 monthly ERU fee for the Clean Rivers IAC.
+For FY 2026, the revenue increase is projected at \$36.3 million or 6.8 percent over FY 2025 due to the projected rate increase of 6.0 percent and an increase of \$3.00 monthly ERU for CRIAC.
+The revenue projections assume a 1.4 percent retail water consumption decline in FY 2024 over FY 2023 actual.
+However, for Commercial category, consumption in FY 2024 is assumed to decline by 7 percent as compared to FY 2021 projected consumption.
+In FY 2024 and onwards, one percent decrease in consumption has been assumed due to conservation.
+However, it is projected that the commercial consumption decline of 7.0 percent will continue beyond FY 2024.

-The Federal customers FY 2025 receipts are projected to total \$91.7 million; an increase of \$0.4 million, or 0.4 percent over FY 2024.
-In FY 2026, Federal revenues are projected to be \$99.3 million or 9.8 percent of the total operating revenues.
-The projected federal revenues will be higher by \$8.3 million or 7.6 percent in FY 2026 due to estimated rate and consumption assumptions provided under the federal billing policies.
+The Federal customers' revised FY 2024 receipts are projected to total \$90.3 million; an increase of \$6.4 million, or 7.7 percent over FY 2023.
+In FY 2025, Federal revenues are projected to be \$91.7 million or 9.9 percent of the total operating revenues.
+The projected federal revenues will be higher by \$1.4 million or 1.6 percent in FY 2025 due to estimated rate and consumption assumptions provided under the federal billing policies.
 It may be noted that in order to reduce costs, the federal government issued an executive order to federal agencies to reduce water and electricity consumption, coupled with the federal telework and commuting act to reduce footprint in the District, transfer of federal properties and large metering issues at restricted federal properties.
+In FY 2026, Federal receipts are projected to increase by \$4.3 million or 4.7 percent.